Our Team

 Research Scientist

-Carolyn joined Surface Science Western in 2019 after completing her PhD in Geology at Western University, specializing in Precambrian sedimentology of the Huronian Supergroup, Canada.
-She is a member of SSW’s mineralogy team and has experience in scanning electron microscopy coupled with energy dispersive X-ray spectroscopy (SEM/EDX), Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS), Raman spectroscopy and their applications to the mining an mineral processing industries, including assessing factors affecting value-added mineral recovery.
-Carolyn is currently developing proficiency in Dynamic SIMS.
+Carolyn joined Surface Science Western in 2019 after completing her PhD in Geology at Western University, specializing in Precambrian sedimentology.
+She is a member of SSW’s mineralogy and mineral processing team and has experience working with a wide variety of geological, mineralogical, and metallurgical samples.
+Her expertise extends to a range of advanced analytical techniques, including Time-of-Flight secondary ion mass spectrometry (ToF-SIMS), scanning electron microscopy coupled with energy-dispersive X-ray spectroscopy (SEM/EDX), Raman spectroscopy, and Dynamic secondary ion mass spectrometry (D-SIMS), with applications primarily to the fields of mineralogy, mineral processing, and extractive metallurgy.

-Carolyn has been involved in a variety of collaborative, multidisciplinary research projects with both academic and industrial partners, which have led to several peer-reviewed publications, conference presentations, and technical reports.
+Carolyn is actively engaged in multidisciplinary research with both academic and industrial partners, which has led to several peer-reviewed publications, conference presentations, workshops, and technical reports.
 She is also passionate about science education and outreach and actively volunteers in these fields.

 Senior Research Scientist